bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 You can now use the `EventWriter<GamepadRumbleRequest>` system parameter to trigger controllers force-feedback motors.

-[`gilrs`], the crate bevy uses for gamepad support, allows controlling force-feedback motors.
-Sadly, there were no easy way of accessing the force-feedback API in bevy without tedious bookkeeping.
+[`gilrs`], the crate Bevy uses for gamepad support, allows controlling force-feedback motors.
+Sadly, there were no easy way of accessing the force-feedback API in Bevy without tedious bookkeeping.

-Now bevy has the `GamepadRumbleRequest` event to do just that.
+Now Bevy has the `GamepadRumbleRequest` event to do just that.

 ```rust
 fn rumble_system(